0xmic/system-design/src/client-server-model/README.md

 * __192.168.x.y__: Your private network.
 For instance, your machine and all machines on your private wifi network will usually have the __192.169__ prefix.

 ### DNS
-Short for Domain Name System, it describes the entities and protocols involved in the translation from domain names to IP Addresses.
+Short for __Domain Name System__, it describes the entities and protocols involved in the translation from domain names to IP Addresses.
 Typically, machines make a DNS query to a well known entity which is responsible for returning the IP address (or multiple ones) of the requestsed domain name in the reponse.